 Claro Que Si –the restaurant of the Si Como No hotel- is a good option for dining with good views and amazing food options.
 Just in front the beach you will find a good selection of traditional and local restaurants, the perfect option after some swimming and sunbathing.

-The beach features a great amount of pizzerias at different budgets, bars and discos perfect for nightlife, and restaurants or local sodas just to try the best of the Pacific.
+The beach features a great number of pizzerias at different budgets, bars and discos perfect for nightlife, and restaurants or local sodas just to try the best of the Pacific.

 The closest town, Quepos, will offer more small restaurants and cafeterias and bars, being a great option if you want to go farther.
 Just, take into consideration that if you are staying at Manuel Antonio you may need a vehicle or ask for the hotel’s transportation to get there.